 Narragunnawali is a program of Reconciliation Australia.
 Reconciliation Australia is an independent, national not-for-profit organisation promoting reconciliation by building stronger relationships, respect and trust between the wider Australian community and Aboriginal and Torres Strait Islander peoples.

 We have worked with education providers and organisations in each State and Territory to develop a program that doesn’t duplicate any of the great work that is being done to build reconciliation across the country.
-Key stakeholders include Indigenous Education Consultative Bodies, the Government, Catholic and Independent school sectors and of course teachers, parents and students.
+Key stakeholders include Indigenous Education Consultative Bodies, the Government, Catholic and Independent school sectors and of course teachers, parents, students and community members.